hauke96/master-thesis/DESIGN_DECISIONS.md

 #### Wavelets: Heap instead of list

-**What the algorithm does:** Increase the distance of a wavelet when the nearest vertex is being processe → The wavelet moves further back in the sorted data structure.
+**What the algorithm does:** Increase the distance of a wavelet when the nearest vertex is being processed → The wavelet moves further back in the sorted data structure.

-**Current implementation:** Use a fibonacci heap.
+**Current implementation:** Use a Fibonacci heap.
 Whenever a re-sort is needed for a wavelet, it'll be removed from the heap and re-added with the updated key.

 1. Inserting happens quite often and uses just O(1) in a heap instead of up to O(n + log n) in a sorted list (either O(log n) search + O(n) insert in a List or O(n) search and O(1) insert in LinkedList)
 2. Removal happens slightly less often and takes just O(log n) even though a linked list would be faster with O(1)